gskril/ens-offchain-registrar/README.md

 This repo builds on top of [ensdomains/offchain-resolver](https://github.com/ensdomains/offchain-resolver) to demonstrate what is effectively an offchain subname registrar for ENS names.

 Note: This repo does not include a resolver contract.
-You can [find that here](https://github.com/ensdomains/offchain-resolver/blob/main/packages/contracts), or use [ccip.tools](https://ccip.tools/) to easily deploy it to Goerli.
+You can [find that here](https://github.com/ensdomains/offchain-resolver/blob/main/packages/contracts), or use [ccip.tools](https://ccip.tools/) to easily deploy it.

 ## [Gateway](worker/README.md)